 The passport issuing agency will also require that parents provide photo identification.
 Acceptable documents are:

 - A valid U.S. drivers license.
-A secondary piece of identification will be necessary if the license is issued in a state other than the one in which the passport is being applied.
+A secondary piece of identification will be necessary if the license is in a state other than the one in which the passport is being apply for.

 - A valid, undamaged U.S. passport that is less than five years old.